christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 But this African slave trade into India didn't stop in the 9th century.

-A genome-wide study found that Siddis (Habishi) carry substantial African, South Asian and possibly European ancestry.
-Their Y-chromosome lineages include African haplogroups E1b1a-M2 and B2-M182, characteristic of sub-Saharan/Bantu populations.
-Approximately 70% of the sampled Siddi male lineages in that study fell into haplogroups generally characteristic of African populations (https://pmc.ncbi.nlm.nih.gov/articles/PMC3135801/)

-Another study specifically notes historical evidence for a substantial influx from Mozambique between approximately 1680 and 1720 (https://pmc.ncbi.nlm.nih.gov/articles/PMC5518532/)
+Another genetic study specifically notes historical evidence for a substantial influx from Mozambique between approximately 1680 and 1720 (https://pmc.ncbi.nlm.nih.gov/articles/PMC5518532/)

 One study estimates the major Siddi–South Asian admixture event happened as recently as 200 years ago (https://pmc.ncbi.nlm.nih.gov/articles/PMC3135801/)